mcpdude/l4d2-server/README.md

 # Why is this?

-Because I saw that seen in World War Z with the hordes of zombies and wanted to play a game around it.
+Because I saw that scene in World War Z with the hordes of zombies and wanted to play a game around it.

 # How is this?